 Working in an organized environment can make you more focused and productive.

-Silence or sound?
+Silence or Sound?

-You may need complete silence or find you concentrate better in the buzz of your favorite coffee shop.
+You may need complete silence or find that you concentrate better in the buzz of your favorite coffee shop.

 If you concentrate best in total silence, get a pair of noise-canceling headphones.